Myanmar’s Junta has sentenced Aung San Suu Kyi to four years in prison.

 A government spokesperson told AFP that Myanmar’s junta sentenced ousted leader Aung San Suu Kyi to four years in prison on Monday for inciting against the military and violating Covid rules, the first of a series of possible sentences that could see the Nobel laureate imprisoned for decades.

-Suu Kyi, 76, has been incarcerated since the military overthrew her administration on February 1, effectively ending Myanmar’s brief time of democracy.
+Suu Kyi, 76, has been incarcerated since the generals staged a coup on February 1, overthrowing her government and ending Myanmar’s brief spell of democracy.

 She has now been charged with a slew of offenses, including official secrets violations, corruption, and election fraud, and if convicted on all counts, she may face decades in prison.